 Skullcandy Crusher EVO: Review

-Listeners have grown to expect headphones and speakers to reproduce the same level of bass as many of today’s most popular musical genres.
-Although many well-known companies offer bass-enhanced headphones in the low- to a moderate-price category, no one has gone as far as Skullcandy.
+Listeners have grown to expect headphones and speakers to reproduce the same bass level as many of today’s most popular musical genres.
+Although many well-known companies offer bass-enhanced headphones in the low- to moderate-price category, no one has gone as far as Skullcandy.
 One thing that sets the Crusher headphones apart is their sensory bass, which can be adjusted with a slider to give you as much or as little low-end thud and ferocity as you like.

 Read our analysis to find out!